Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Your customer is also from Arkansas, but the purchased goods are exempt from the state’s sales tax.
 (Examples of tax-exempt goods in Arkansas are agricultural supplies, medical devices, feminine hygiene products, and more.)

-Though shipping is generally taxable in Arkansas, in this case, the purchased goods are exempt from sales tax.
+Although shipping is generally taxable in Arkansas, the purchased goods are exempt from sales tax in this case.
 Therefore, the whole transaction (including shipping services) is excluded from sales tax.

 In simpler terms, the product’s taxability may override the “destination” factor in determining sales tax on shipping services.